abelperezok/serverless-static-web-infrastructure/templates/v1/README.md

 ## Resources configuration

-Once this stack is deployed, all resource are provisioned but there are some steps that need to be done in order to be fully operational with these resources.
+Once this stack is deployed, all resources are provisioned but there are some steps that need to be done in order to be fully operational.

 Outputs from infrastructure stack will be needed in next steps.
 Store the JSON in a variable for later extraction.